section-engineering-education/engineering-education/content/articles/how-to-containerize-a-mysql-based-server-and-phpmyadmin-with-docker-and-run-sql-queries/index.md

 ---
 MySQL is an open-source Relational Database Management System (RDBMS) with a large user base.
 You can use several RDBMS to run SQL queries, such as MySQL, PostgreSQL, SQLite, SimpleDB, and Elasticsearch.

 At times, it becomes hectic to set up an SQL server on your local computer.
 For example, let's say you are working on a Windows environment and running a MySQL database server.
-In this case, you have download the software like WAMP, MySQL workbench, and XAMPP to run SQL commands, access your databases and records.
+In this case, you have to download software like WAMP, MySQL workbench, and XAMPP to run SQL commands, access your databases and records.

-While installing these softwares in your local system, there are chances of failure, like error due to dependencies and libraries to support these programs.
+While installing this software in your local system, there are chances of failure, like errors due to dependencies and libraries to support these programs.
 This makes it hard, especially for a beginner.

-Let's say, you install MySQL server to run SQL queries.
+Let's say, you install a MySQL server to run SQL queries.
 Even then, it can be hard to specify which version of MySQL is required.
 Based on the requirement, you will have to download that specific version and reinstall it on your computer.

 With [docker](/engineering-education/getting-started-with-docker/), things get a little easier.

 This time you need not install all dependencies to set up a MySQL server.
-Docker helps you to containerize these dependencies, so that you can run them as containers.
+Docker helps you to containerize these dependencies so that you can run them as containers.

-Docker will execute certain instructions for containerizing applications, set up specific environment, and deliver fully [packaged and containerized application](/engineering-education/running-and-managing-docker/) along with its dependencies and libraries.
+Docker will execute certain instructions for containerizing applications, set up a specific environment, and deliver fully [packaged and containerized applications](/engineering-education/running-and-managing-docker/) along with their dependencies and libraries.
 Here, we can specify the version of the MySQL server to be installed.

 With Docker, you don't need to install and configure the MYSQL environment to access databases and records.
 Instead, it provides you with images (official software) that you use to run applications within your docker containers, such as PHPMyAdmin, Adminer, and Sequel Pro (for Mac OS).

-When you need to execute SQL queries, you will only need set up a docker `yml` file, run a few commands, and docker will set everything ready for you.
+When you need to execute SQL queries, you will only need to set up a docker `yml` file, run a few commands, and docker will set everything ready for you.
 Thus, as a beginner, you can run and use SQL queries in a containerized environment.

 You can learn more about the concepts of Docker [here](/engineering-education/docker-concepts/).